begin-theadventure/lutris-scripts/R5Reloaded/Readme.md

     Close Lutris, add it with [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt/releases), re-open and then right click on the banner->Configure->Runner options->Wine version.
 After that, launch the EA App, log in and exit the app.

 4. Unfortunately there's no "Non-EA App Game" option like in Origin, instead we can change the executable file from EADesktop.exe to r5apex.exe.
-Right-click on the banner->Configuration->Game Options->Executable->Path/to/r5apex.exee.

     Right click on the banner->Configuration->Game Options->Executable->path/to/r5apex.exe